WebOfTrustInfo/rwot9-prague/draft-documents/BlockcertsV3.md

 As specified in "BC V2 Schema & Examples" above, `verification` is used to verify the public key of the issuer matches the public key used to issue the transaction to a blockchain.

-It may seem as though we could get away with putting the `verification` public key in the issuer DID instead, but, depending on the DID method, that could be changed.
-For Blockcerts issued to a blockchain, we could leave `verification` inside the document to verify the blockchain public key the issuer was wanting to issue the certificate from.

-This might be considered a redundant property since the Verifiable Credential will have a proof property that verifies immutability as well, the "issuer profile" already specifies their keys used for issuing, and the key used for issuing will be known by the merkle root signature.
+This might be considered a redundant property since the Verifiable Credential will have a proof property that verifies immutability as well, the "issuer profile" already specifies their keys used for issuing, and the key used for issuing will be known when resolving the blockchain transaction.

 Unless there's a strong reason to keep this property in Blockcerts as it moves to the VC schema, it should be suggested to remove it in V3.